pendulum-project/.github/profile/README.md

 ### Support us

-The Pendulum project is run by [Tweede golf](https://tweedegolf.nl/en).
+The Pendulum project is governed by the [Trifecta Tech Foundation](https://trifectatech.org/).
 We continuously seek the involvement of interested parties and funding for future work.
-Reach out to pendulum@tweedegolf.com if you're interested.
+Reach out to pendulum@trifectatech.org if you're interested.

 ### Funders

-We thank [Prossimo] and the [NLnet Foundation] for their substantial support for the initial development.
+We thank our partner [Tweede golf] and [Prossimo] and the [NLnet Foundation] for their substantial support for the initial development.

 In July of 2023, the [Sovereign Tech Fund] invested in Pendulum, securing development and maintenance for 2023 and maintenance and adoption work in 2024.